 The Best Day Trips From Tokyo

-While Tokyo is a city that you could easily spend weeks in, it is also a great base for a number of interesting day trips from Tokyo you could take.
+While Tokyo is a city that you could easily spend weeks in, there is also a great number of interesting day trips from Tokyo you could take.
 Interested in seeing Mount Fuji up close?
 We have a few places on the list that will get you there.
 Want to leave the city for lush and quiet nature?
 We’ve got that too.
 Each of these day trips from Tokyo will work best if you get up and travel early in order to maximize your time at each destination so let’s get started so you can decide which place to visit!

 Distance from Tokyo: Approximately 2 hours by train

 Why you should visit this day trip from Tokyo: If you enjoy nature, scenic views, history, and want to see some of the most beautiful temples in Japan.